friendly-bits/geoip-shell/OpenWrt/README.md

    `curl -LO "$(curl -s https://api.github.com/repos/friendly-bits/geoip-shell/releases | grep -m1 -o 'https://github.com/friendly-bits/geoip-shell/releases/.*geoip-shell-iptables_.*\.ipk')"`
 </details>

 A LuCi interface has not been implemented (yet).
-As on any other Linux system, all user interface is via a command line (but my goal is to make this an easy experience).
+As on any other Linux system, all user interface is provided via the command line (but my goal is to make this an easy experience).
+Contributions are welcome, and if you are interested in implementing a LuCi interface for geoip-shell, please get in touch.

-## Usage after installation via ipk
+## Usage after installation via a package
-After installing the ipk package, geoip-shell will be inactive until you configure it.
+After installing the package, geoip-shell will be inactive until you configure it.
 To do so, run `geoip-shell configure` and follow the interactive setup.
 You can also run `geoip-shell -h` before that to find out about configuration options and then append certain options after the `configure` action, for example: `geoip-shell configure -c "de nl" -m whitelist` to configure geoip-shell in whitelist mode for countries Germany and Netherlands.
-The interactive setup will ask you about all the important options but some niche options are only available non-interactively (for example if you want to configure geoblocking for certain selection of ports).
+The interactive setup will ask you about all the important options but some options are only available non-interactively (for example outbound geoblocking, or configuring geoblocking for certain selection of ports).
 You can always change these settings after initial configuration via the same `geoip-shell configure` command.
+Make sure to read the main [README.md](/README.md) for more information and examples.

 ## Uninstallation of geoip-shell if installed via ipk
 - For nftables-based systems: `opkg remove geoip-shell`